 Dr. Lee specializes in cataract surgery and both partial and full thickness cornea transplants.
 He is an experienced laser (LASIK and PRK) surgeon as well as a happy LASIK patient himself.
 Dr. Lee also performs therapeutic laser surgery, pterygium removal, and complex surgeries such as replacing or suturing intraocular lenses and iris repair.

-He is a leader in ophthalmology and serves on the Council of the American Academy of Ophthalmology as well as the Online Education Committee, ONE Refractive Management Committee, and Refractive Surgery Basic and Clinical Science Course committee.
-He is also a member of the American Society of Cataract and Refractive Surgery Phaco Fundamentals Classroom Editorial Board.
-Dr. Lee served on the Washington and Maryland state society executive boards and is Secretary of the Vanguard Ophthalmology Society.
+He is a leader in ophthalmology and serves on the American Academy of Ophthalmology’s Cataract Preferred Practice Pattern Committee, ONE Network Refractive Management Committee, and Refractive Surgery Basic and Clinical Science Course committee.
+He is also a member of the American Society of Cataract and Refractive Surgery Bylaws Task Force and Phaco Fundamentals Classroom Editorial Board.
+Dr. Lee recently served on the AAO Online Education Committee and was a member of the Council for two terms.
+He has also been a principal investigator in multiple clinical trials.

-Dr. Lee and his wife, Gina, have two sons.
+Dr. Lee’s wife, Gina, is a dermatologist.
+They have two sons and a daughter.
 In his spare time, he enjoys traveling, watching football, and reading.